badaix/snapcast/README.md

 The encoded chunk is sent via a TCP connection to the Snapclients.
 Each client does continuous time synchronization with the server, so that the client is always aware of the local server time.
 Every received chunk is first decoded and added to the client's chunk-buffer.
-Knowing the server's time, the chunk is played out using ALSA at the appropriate time.
-Time deviations are corrected by
+Knowing the server's time, the chunk is played out using a system dependend low level audio API (e.g. ALSA) at the appropriate time.
+Time deviations are corrected by playing faster/slower, which is done by removing/duplicating single samples (a sample at 48kHz has a duration of ~0.02ms).
-* skipping parts or whole chunks
-* playing silence
-* playing faster/slower

-Typically the deviation is smaller than 1ms.
+Typically the deviation is below 0.2ms.

 For more information on the binary protocol, please see the [documentation](doc/binary_protocol.md).